Migration Guide

 JetstreamModule.forFeature({ name: 'users' })

-// Inject with the service name
+// Inject with the service name as the token

-@Inject(getClientToken('users')) private readonly client: JetstreamClient
+@Inject('users') private readonly client: ClientProxy

 Step 5 — Adjust for acknowledgment semantics